jxtx-memorial/jxtx-memorial.github.io/README.md

 ## Website content

+It seems like any markdown (`.md`) or HTML (`.html`) docs we end up adding to this main repository will be added to the website as separate pages, and automatically incorporated into the navigation.
+So that's how we create new pages.

 `_config.yml` - place to put website-wide info (email, title, etc.).

 `index.md` - content for the website's home page.
 It says `md` but I ended up writing it in HTML.